International Design Summer School, Jiangnan University, Wuxi

 Often we meet strangers, who go out of their way to help us.
 Complete strangers who provide a helping hand.
-But, in the moment we often forget to thank them.
-It is only later, that we think, it would have been good to talk to them or even become friends.
+But, in the rush of the moment we often forget to thank them.
+It is only later we think that, it would have been good to talk to them or even become friends.
 We regret not having said thank you, and hope we might see them again.

 It is not just the question of helping someone.
 It is about not losing a possible friend.